 And we can also show you some of the best practical tools you need to make a difference:

-The Clear Kit online toolkit and the Clear Assured self-assessment framework can help your organisation to identify and remove barriers.
+The Clear Talents assessment framework and the Clear Assured online Diversity and Inclusion toolkit can help your organisation to identify and remove barriers.
 These range from unconscious bias in recruitment, to difficulties in everyday work arrangements.

 As there is no one-size fits all, your organisation can get involved with RIDI in range of different ways that are best suited to helping you to remove barriers and employ more disable people.